TouK/nussknacker/docs/scenarios_authoring/Enrichers.md

 **DatabaseLookupEnricher**

-DatabaseLookupEnricher is a specialized look up component; it returns all columns of a looked up record.
+DatabaseLookupEnricher is a specialized look-up component; it returns all columns of a looked up record.
 In the example below the city table is looked up based on the id field.

 ![alt_text](img/databaseLookupEnricher.png "databaseLookup Enricher")